 “Badass, brave and hilarious.
-Daniel Oh has given us a funny and touching memoir that few men have the guts to write.
-And ladies, he’s single!”—Susan E. Isaacs, the author of “Angry Conversations with God.”
+Dan K. Oh has given us a funny and touching tale that few men have the guts to write.”—Susan E. Isaacs, the author of “Angry Conversations with God.”

 Hollywood Book Review says: